The Ethics Of Chiropractic Practice

 In situations where concerns arise about the competence or conduct of colleagues, chiropractors should follow appropriate reporting channels and procedures established by professional organizations or regulatory bodies.
 They should prioritize patient safety and the integrity of the profession while adhering to ethical and legal obligations.

-See also Hyperbaric Oxygen Therapy Wound Healing
+See also Who Shouldn't Do Hyperbaric Oxygen Therapy?

 Continuing Education and Professional Development